MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/volume-to-volume-migration.md

      ![Storage consumed](./media/volume-volume-migration/storage-consumed.png)

- - On the existing volume the data source is displayed under **Inactive data sources on this disk**.
-As per the retention policies the inactive data source and the recovery points are purged.
+ - On the existing volume, the data source is displayed under **Inactive data sources on this disk**.
+As per the retention policies, the inactive data source and the recovery points are purged.

      ![Protected datasources](./media/volume-volume-migration/protected-datasource-on-disk.png)